 Men generally felt the intervention had been beneficial to their sense of wellbeing, and reported feeling reassured and more emotionally supported.
 They valued being able to talk about their emotions and fears in what they considered to be a safe and welcoming environment.

-‘I could speak openly to her - more so than my doctor, she understood everything I was worried about’
+‘I could speak openly to her - more so than my doctor, she understood everything I was worried about’ (ID: 493)

+‘…..because otherwise it’s just presented as a physical thing you’ve got and there’s that awful feeling…..you’ve got when you have cancer and it’s really good to have someone who says; well you can do this or that, you may feel this or you may feel that.
+So it’s just absolutely brilliant.
+It takes all the fear away’ (ID:10)

 Some men described greater feelings of control over their body and increased confidence in their ability to manage their condition and adopt more active coping strategies.
 Some noted improvements in their urinary, sexual or bowel functioning.

 ‘getting more control over your body…which again is good, not to feel that you’ve been landed with something that just controls you rather than vice versa…[Nurse] helped me get my self-confidence back and indirectly improve sexual relations with my wife - and left us happy.’

-‘she gave me quite a number of handouts, which had information, when you take the exercises [pelvic floor], what you should do, all the things which the GPs hadn’t done...but this [study nurse] did seem very knowledgeable…and she did fill me with a certain degree of confidence’
+(ID: 503) ‘she gave me quite a number of handouts, which had information, when you take the exercises [pelvic floor], what you should do, all the things which the GPs hadn’t done...but this [study nurse] did seem very knowledgeable…and she did fill me with a certain degree of confidence’ (ID: 401)

 Men valued the opportunity to talk about issues such as sexual functioning, where previously embarrassment had been a barrier to seeking help.

-‘I can sit and talk to [study nurse] about these sexual matters, and don’t feel embarrassed, I don’t know why, but… I don’t feel happy about going up to the hospital and seeing someone in the clinic’
+‘I can sit and talk to [study nurse] about these sexual matters, and don’t feel embarrassed, I don’t know why, but… I don’t feel happy about going up to the hospital and seeing someone in the clinic’ (ID: 455)

 A few men reported no particular changes following the intervention in terms of their symptoms.
 These men either perceived few problems to begin with, or were reluctant to implement pelvic floor exercises or to see the GP regarding medications for sexual dysfunction.